muter-mutation-testing/muter/README.md

 - Assess how many tests fail as a result of one code change

 ## How Does It Work?
-Muter will introduce changes into your sourcecode based on the logic contained in your app.
+Muter will introduce changes into your source code based on the logic contained in your app.
 The changes introduced by Muter are called **mutants** which it generates using **mutation operators**.

 You can view the list of available mutation operators [here](https://github.com/SeanROlszewski/muter/blob/master/Docs/mutation_operators.md).

 **NOTE**: Muter does all of its work on a complete copy of your codebase, so it's not possible for it to accidentally leave anything behind.

 ### Mutation Score
 A **mutation score** is provided at the end of every run of Muter.
-The score is the ratio of the number of mutants your test suite caught versus the total number of mutants introduced.
+The score is the ratio of the number of mutants your test suite killed versus the total number of mutants introduced.

 `mutation score = number of mutants killed / total number of mutants`

-For example, if your test suite caught 50 mutants of the 75 introduced by Muter, your score would be 66.
-A well-engineered test suite should strive to be as close to 100 as possible.
+For example, if your test suite killrf 50 mutants of the 75 introduced by Muter, your score would be 67%.
+A well-engineered test suite should strive to be as close to 100% as possible.

 Muter not only provides a mutation score for your entire test suite, but it also generates individual scores for the files it has mutated.